 Online learning platforms have multiple tools for instructors to improve their teaching styles.
 They can use an array of multimedia elements to rethink and modernize their designs and concepts.
 It forces them to be more creative in determining the course learning outcomes, course objectives, and in strengthening their content.

-A lot of educators are thrilled with the challenge of having to explore new methods, learn a different teaching style, and facilitate their students in a new learning environment.
+Many educators are thrilled with the challenge of exploring new methods, learning a different teaching style, and facilitating their students in a new learning environment.
 They use their innovative skills to facilitate online training in different ways.

 4. Honing Technological Skills